StackAbuse/creating-a-rest-api-with-django/README.md

 # creating-a-rest-api-with-django

-# To run this project locally:
+## Instructions to run this project locally:

 1. Clone repository: